"The Christian of the future will be a mystic or will not exist at all." KARL RAHNER

 14. In practice, therefore, this Society does not necessarily prohibit its members from seeking or maintaining relationships with orders of Christian mystical thought that lend themselves to a true, sane and objective searching of the eternal Light of Christ.

 Nevertheless, this Society must necessarily separate itself from those organizations that openly or secretly perpetuate (for the purpose of deceiving souls and expanding the work of the gates of hell and dominions of Satan and his minions upon the face of the earth ), that which the Lord and Savior of mankind Jesus Christ Himself has called evil and damned.

 We disassociate ourselves therefore from all that Christ has denounced and fought to defeat through His Holy Cross and Resurrection, and is contrary to His Law.

 In this respect we separate ourselves clearly from any practices that are rooted into the culture of death and the dictatorship of relativism, practices bringing about an anthropological regression of the human species, and threaten the very soul of the post-modern world and our physical continuation on this planet.

 Some of the practices that fall under this category are the euthanasia of human beings, genetic engineering/manipulation of human embryos, homosexual "marriage", abortion, etc.

 Saint James the Brother of the Lord

-The following liturgies are all authorized for the use of the parishes of The Society of Jesus Christ/Orthodox-Catholic Church:
+The following rites and liturgies are authorized for the use of parishes of The Society of Jesus Christ/Orthodox Church: